Furikuda/bork/docs/usage/serve.rst

 - ``--lock-wait`` to allow the client to control how long to wait before giving up and aborting the operation when another process is holding a lock.

-Environment variables (such as BORG_XXX) contained in the original command sent by the client are *not* interpreted, but ignored.
-If BORG_XXX environment variables should be set on the ``bork serve`` side, then these must be set in system-specific locations like ``/etc/environment`` or in the forced command itself (example below).
+Environment variables (such as BORK_XXX) contained in the original command sent by the client are *not* interpreted, but ignored.
+If BORK_XXX environment variables should be set on the ``bork serve`` side, then these must be set in system-specific locations like ``/etc/environment`` or in the forced command itself (example below).

 ::

-    # Allow an SSH keypair to run only borg, and only have access to /path/to/repo.
+    # Allow an SSH keypair to run only bork, and only have access to /path/to/repo.
     # Use key options to disable unneeded and potentially dangerous SSH functionality.
     # This will help to secure an automated remote backup system.
     $ cat ~/.ssh/authorized_keys
     command="bork serve --restrict-to-path /path/to/repo",restrict ssh-rsa AAAAB3[...]

-    # Set a BORG_XXX environment variable on the "bork serve" side
+    # Set a BORK_XXX environment variable on the "bork serve" side
     $ cat ~/.ssh/authorized_keys
-    command="export BORG_XXX=value; bork serve [...]",restrict ssh-rsa [...]
+    command="export BORK_XXX=value; bork serve [...]",restrict ssh-rsa [...]

 .. note::
     The examples above use the ``restrict`` directive.
 This does automatically